-Effluent limitations for the conventional effluent parameters (i.e., Fiveday Biochemical Oxygen Demand or Five-day Carbonaceous Biochemical Oxygen Demand, Ammonia Nitrogen, etc.) are based on stream standards and waste load allocations for water quality-limited streams as established in the TSWQS and the State of Texas Water Quality Management Plan (WQMP).
+Effluent limitations for the conventional effluent parameters (i.e., Biochemical Oxygen Demand or Carbonaceous Biochemical Oxygen Demand, Ammonia Nitrogen, etc.) are based on stream standards and waste load allocations for water quality-limited streams as established in the TSWQS and the State of Texas Water Quality Management Plan (WQMP).

-The effluent limits recommended above have been reviewed for consistency with the WQMP.
-The recommended limits are consistent with the approved WQMP.
+The recommended effluent limits have been reviewed for consistency with the WQMP.
+The recommended limits are not contained in the approved WQMP.
+However, these limits will be included in the next WQMP update.